oxheadalpha/tezos-faucet/getTez/README.md

 # get-tez

 This zero dependency package provides a programmatic interface to interact with the [Tezos faucet](https://github.com/oxheadalpha/tezos-faucet-backend).
 It is a script that can be run from a JavaScript/Typescript program or directly from a shell.
+Your NodeJS version should support the [`fetch`](https://nodejs.org/dist/latest-v18.x/docs/api/globals.html#fetch) api.

 ## Installation